Restaurant Visa Sponsorship Jobs in Illinois

 Are there any Illinois-specific considerations for restaurant visa sponsorship?

-Illinois requires employers sponsoring H-1B workers to meet Department of Labor prevailing wage standards for the specific occupation and geographic area, which for Chicago metro is typically higher than national averages given the city's cost of living.
+Illinois requires employers sponsoring H-1B visa workers to meet Department of Labor prevailing wage standards for the specific occupation and geographic area, which for Chicago metro is typically higher than national averages given the city's cost of living.
 Illinois also has strong culinary training programs at institutions like Kendall College (now part of National Louis University) that can create pipelines for internationally trained chefs seeking sponsored positions at established restaurant groups.

 What is the prevailing wage for sponsored restaurant jobs in Illinois?